 Australian governments are working together to make sure automated vehicles can be legally and safely used when they are available for purchase in Australia.

 - make sure the vehicles themselves can operate safely and legally on our road networks with other road users;

 - ensure the information and data produced by automated vehicles is not misused and people’s privacy is protected;

-- strengthen the cybersecurity of automated vehicles;
+- consider approaches for the cybersecurity of automated vehicles in an international context;

 - make sure that when these cars are available they take into account the needs of all Australians;